-Audio & Lights
+Audio & Light

 Project Submitted By:

-Audio & Light was selected to design and install a sophisticated, distributed sound reinforcement system for the new multipurpose arena.
+In addition to the newly completed main arena, the Schar Center boasts a spacious entry atrium, a large practice gymnasium, locker room and team facilities, and a hospitality room for social events and gatherings.
+Greensboro, North Carolina’s Audio & Light was selected to design and install a sophisticated, distributed sound reinforcement system for the new multipurpose arena.
 Audio & Light’s lead system integration engineer, Brian Cox based his design on Fulcrum Acoustic’s pattern control coaxial driver/horn systems and proprietary cardioid subwoofers, which rely on Linea Research power amplifiers.

 The arena required a high-output, high-fidelity sound system with precise directional control and the ability to easily configure coverage for programming ranging from athletic events and convocations, to guest speakers and galas.
 “Like most arenas, the Schar Center’s steel, wood, sheetrock and glass surfaces make for a very loud and reverberant space,” explained Brian.
 “I specified Fulcrum Acoustic loudspeakers for the directivity, output and intelligibility we needed.”